-Q fever is a disease caused by the bacteria Coxiella burnetii.
+Q fever is a zoonotic disease caused by the bacteria Coxiella burnetii.
 The disease can occur in two forms: acute (short-term) and chronic (long-term).
 Q fever has been reported from most parts of the world.
-Although infection has been confirmed in many animal species, cattle, sheep and goats are the main natural reservoirs for Coxiella burnetii.
-This bacteria is highly resistant to heat, drying, and disinfectants and can survive for long periods in the environment (e.g., in dust, wool, straw, fertilizer, etc.).
+Although infection has been confirmed in many animal species, cattle, sheep and goats are the main natural reservoirs for C. burnetii.
+The bacteria are highly resistant to heat, drying, and disinfectants and can survive for long periods in the environment (e.g., in soil, dust, wool, straw, or fertilizer).

 Who gets Q fever?

 Anyone can get Q fever.
-However, people with frequent animal exposures (such as veterinarians, researchers, meat workers, and sheep and dairy farmers) may be at greater risk.
-Many people diagnosed with Q Fever, however, do not report exposure to cattle, goats, or sheep, suggesting that healthcare providers should consider Q fever even in the absence of livestock exposure.
-On average, Virginia reports two human cases of Q Fever per year, while typically 100-150 cases are reported annually in the United States.
+However, people who have contact with livestock animals, especially during animal birthing activities, are at increased risk of infection.
+These people might include veterinarians and farmers.
+Many people diagnosed with Q fever do not report exposure to cattle, goats, or sheep, so healthcare providers should consider Q fever even in the absence of livestock exposure.
+On average, Virginia reports two human cases of Q fever per year, while typically 100-150 cases are reported annually in the United States.

 How is Q fever spread?

-The most common way of becoming infected is by breathing in dust contaminated by the birth fluids, urine, or feces of infected animals.
-Direct contact with contaminated materials, such as wool, straw, or fertilizer has also been associated with infection.
+The most common way of becoming infected is by breathing in particles or dust contaminated by the birth fluids, feces, or urine of infected animals.
+Contact with contaminated materials, such as wool, straw, or fertilizer, has also been associated with infection.
 Less commonly, Q fever can be caused by drinking raw milk from infected animals, getting bitten by infected ticks, or by receiving blood or bone marrow transfusions from infected people.
 The bacteria that cause Q fever very rarely spread from person to person.

 What are the symptoms of Q fever?

 About half of the people who are exposed to the Q fever bacteria do not have any symptoms.
-People who develop acute Q fever may have a sudden onset of fever (up to 105° F), severe headache, muscle aches, and a general feeling of illness.
-More severe illness may include pneumonia or inflammation of the liver (hepatitis), heart (myocarditis/pericarditis), or brain (meningitis/encephalitis).
+People who develop acute Q fever might have a sudden onset of fever (up to 105° F), severe headache, muscle aches, and a general feeling of illness.
+More severe illness can include pneumonia, or inflammation of the liver (hepatitis), heart (myocarditis/pericarditis), or brain (meningitis/encephalitis).
 Women infected during pregnancy may be at risk for miscarriage.
 A small percentage of people infected with C. burnetii develop chronic Q fever.
-This most often involves infection of the heart valves, but can appear as hepatitis, bone infection (osteomyelitis), or chronic fatigue.
+This most often involves infection of the heart valves, but can also appear as chronic hepatitis, bone infection (osteomyelitis), chronic vascular infection, or chronic pulmonary infection.

 How soon after exposure do symptoms appear?

 Symptoms of acute Q fever usually appear within two to three weeks after exposure.
-Chronic Q fever may occur months to years after exposure.
+Chronic Q fever can occur months to years after exposure.

 How is Q fever diagnosed?

-Q fever is diagnosed through special laboratory tests on blood.
+Q fever is most commonly diagnosed through special laboratory tests on blood.

 What is the treatment for Q fever?

 Specific antibiotics can be prescribed by a doctor to treat Q fever.
 To be effective, treatment should start immediately and continue for several weeks.
-Chronic Q fever may require years of treatment with antibiotics and possibly heart valve replacement.
+Chronic Q fever might require years of treatment with antibiotics and possibly surgery for damaged heart valves.